vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 [CF-for-k8s](https://github.com/cloudfoundry/cf-for-k8s.git) brings Cloud Foundry to Kubernetes.

-Cloud Foundry is an open source, multi-cloud application platform as a service governed by the Cloud Foundry Foundation, a 501 organization.
+Cloud Foundry is an open-source, multi-cloud application platform as a service governed by the Cloud Foundry Foundation, a 501 organization.

 Using Cloud Foundry developers only have to focus on writing and delivering code as CF takes care of the rest.
 Developers enter `cf push` into the command line and their app will be deployed immediately receiving an endpoint.
 The CF platform will take care of containerizing the source code into a working app with the required dependencies, can be configured to bind to a database, connect to a market place and much more.

-CF for K8s adds a higher level of abstraction by removing the sharp learning curve for teams to adopt Kubernetes, developers don't have to know kubernetes they only have to `cf push`.
-Kubernetes adds new possibilities to CF opening up the massive Kubernetes ecosystem and installing in minutes.
+CF for K8s adds a higher level of abstraction by removing the sharp learning curve for teams to adopt Kubernetes, developers don't have to know Kubernetes they only have to `cf push`.
+Kubernetes adds new possibilities to CF opening up the massive Kubernetes ecosystem and installs in minutes.

 In this guide you'll deploy Cloud Foundry on Kubernetes locally.